Relational dialectics: Theory applications

-Mishra and Allen, authors of a ScienceDirect article, mention the rejection sensitivity model containing three elements.
+Mishra and Allen 2023 mention the rejection sensitivity model containing three elements.
 They are,"...anxious expectations, perceptions of rejection, and cognitive-affective rejections."
 Generally, the model concentrates on people who pay more attention to rejection as a threat, including the potential cues leading to the event.
 Anxious expectations, first, "...develop early in life, and often in response to unpleasant interactions in close relationships."
 The model also implies those who are overly anxious have the tendency to think that unsuual behavioral cues indicate rejection.
 There are many examples.
 One is that individuals can notice that their friends are hanging out without them when it's usually just the two of them.
 This can signal distance.
 A person geared in this theory can end up misinterpret the scenario is thinking they have left them, in other words, reject them.
 This cycle can spark negative feelings.
 This is where the defence motivation occurs.
 The motivation's system emotes strong emotions within the individual, causing them to overreact, including the necessity to defend themselves.
 Here, the individual trying to protect themselves escalates the likelihood of maladaptive outcomes.
 The theory can strongly correlate to Relational Dialectics.

 There are several scenarios where RDT can be applied.
 For example, two people have feelings toward each other.
 Nevertheless, one individual begins hanging out with someone of a different gender.
 They can feel rejection.
 They are spending time with another person instead of with them.
 Tension can arise.
 One person can feel jealous.
 As a result, they avoid that certain person, while the other notices his actions.
 These individuals become at odds end.
 Misconceptions, in this context, can lead to destroyed ties within a relationship.
 The defense mechanism was the avoidance.
 Tension occurred within the two people because that person noticed the other's jealousy.